Is your NDA doing more harm than good for your startup? Here are 5 reasons Angel and VC funds avoid NDAs.

 NDAs are Time Consuming

-Executing NDAs Would Significantly Reduce Deal-Flow
+NDAs Significantly Reduce Deal-Flow

-Each time a fund’s manager executes an NDA in a given space, they find themselves limited as to the personnel that can entertain opportunities on the funds’ behalf in that space.
-The typical Angel or VC fund office does not possess large numbers of personnel.
-Additionally, the personnel they have may be experts in a particular space or subspace.
+Each time a fund’s manager executes an NDA in a given space, they find themselves with limited personnel.
+The typical Angel/VC fund office does not a large number of individuals on hand.
+Additionally, the personnel they DO have are often experts in a particular space or subspace.
 Limiting their access may remove that VC from all future opportunities in that space, hence, radically reducing deal-flow.

-Angels and VCs Simultaneously Look at Multiple Similar Opportunities
+Angels/VCs Simultaneously Review Multiple Similar Opportunities

 NOTE: This article may discuss issues for which legal advice should be considered prior to a decision or agreement with a third party.
 It should be noted that the author is not an attorney, and FundingSage is not a law firm.
 FundingSage’s employees and affiliates do not provide legal advice.
 We recommend you seek the services of an attorney if legal advice is required.